mit-orcd/gpu-rental/rentgpu.md

    where ```XXXX``` is your MIT account name.
 You can also access a command shell from the [Engaging Portal](https://engaging-ood.mit.edu/)

 3. From an Engaging command shell session, use the Slurm reservation manager to access your reserved node(s).
-Use the reservation name provide to you in the reservation confirmation.
+Use the reservation name provided to you in the reservation confirmation.